 A lot of the manga on this list have sidesplitting humor, but not all good comedy manga will make you laugh out loud.
 Some will make you chuckle because they are heartwarming or cute.
-Others will make you think or question things through their social humor and commentary, while others are so dark, they'll make you wonder whether or not you should be laughing at all.
+Others will make you think or question things through their social humor and commentary, while others are so dark, they’ll make you wonder whether or not you should be laughing at all.
 Many of the series on this list have been adapted into anime, so be sure to check out my top comedy anime for more recommendations.

 Wotakoi: Love Is Hard for Otaku by Fujita